 Some operational amplifiers designed for single-supply operation exhibit an output voltage phase reversal when their inputs are driven beyond their useful common-mode range.
 The AD8531/AD8532/AD8534 are free from reasonable input voltage range restrictions, provided that input voltages no greater than the supply voltage rails are applied.
-Although the output of the device does not change phase, large currents can flow through internal junctions to the supply rails, which was described in the Input Overvoltage Protection section.
+Although the device's output does not change phase, large currents can flow through internal junctions to the supply rails, as was pointed out in the previous section.
 Without limit, these fault currents can easily destroy the amplifier.
-The technique recommended in the Input Overvoltage Protection section should therefore be applied in those applications where the possibility of input voltages exceeding the supply voltages exists.
+The technique recommended in the input overvoltage protection section should therefore be applied in those applications where the possibility of input voltages exceeding the supply voltages exists.